dhewm/dhewm3/README.md

 http://store.steampowered.com/app/9070/

-Note that Steam does not offer the *Resurrection of Evil* addon for German customers (or at least people with German IP adresses).
+Note that Steam does not offer the *Resurrection of Evil* addon for German customers (or at least people with German IP addresses).

 ## Compiling